lukaslt1993/diaries/README.md

 ### Logging in
 Just use basic authentication with user __aaa<span>@bbb.com__ and password __abc__\
-Once you are logged in, you don't have to use the authentication, the server will remember you by session cookie.
+Once you are logged in, you don't have to use the authentication anymore, the server will remember you by session cookie.

 ### Creating a record in a diary
 Send a POST request to localhost:8080/diaries with a following JSON in the request's body:\